naveengogu/Stack-Notice/README.md

 In the case of the statement "We update this page every day, review the page to get latest release version of tool"

-*last update of this page is Friday 21 April 2023 05:54:33 AM UTC
+*last update of this page is Saturday 22 April 2023 04:54:28 PM UTC

 <center>